Follow the step by step process or choose what situation that best describes you:

 Requirements for maintaining license

 Admission to Practice Rules of the State of Washington state that you must complete at least 45 credit hours of Continuing Legal Education (CLE) courses by December 31 of your three-year CLE reporting program.
-At least six of those hours must be in ethics.
+At least six of those hours must be in ethics, and 15 credits must be on law and legal procedure.
 New admittees to the bar are exempt from CLE during the year they are admitted and during the following calendar year.
 More information on CLE can be found at the WSBA CLE website.

 Court Systems in Washington